robenkleene/design-references/adobe-after-effects/after-effects-exprssions.md

 ## Tips

-- The "Pick Whip" (spiral icon to the right of properties in the timeline)
+- The "Pick Whip" (spiral icon to the right of properties in the timeline) is used to link properties (have a property change the value of another property).
+To use it, drag from the Pick Whip icon of the property to change, to the property to link to.
+This will create an expression on the property to change.

 ## Loops